 Dualism: The Key Barrier to Proper Philosophy of Science

-Another key theme of bioperipatetic is the continuing paralyzing impact of both Platonic dualism and Cartesian dualism on the advancement of the human knowledge.
+Another key theme of bioperipatetic is its critical analysis of the continuing paralyzing impact of both Platonic dualism and Cartesian dualism on the advancement of the human knowledge.
 Plato’s dualism blocked the advance of philosophy while Descartes’ dualism blocked the advance of science, especially biological science.